 ALA Vern Parish Fund

-The American Livebearer Association is pleased to invite proposals to the Vern Parish Fund (VPF).
-VPF is open to students enrolled in M.S. and Ph.D. programs anywhere in the world.
-It recognizes outstanding graduate student research on any aspect of the biology of livebearing fishes.
+The American Livebearer Association is pleased to announce the Vern Parish Award for outstanding graduate student research that focuses on any aspect of the biology of livebearing fishes.
+Students enrolled in M.S. and Ph.D. programs are eligible.

-The VPF and LFC Committees consist of two co-chairs and a panel of academic advisers.
-The advisory panel members are ichthyologists with strong involvement in research with livebearing fishes and include some previous ALA award recipients.
-Each VPF or LFC application will be reviewed by two members of this advisory panel.
-Their recommendations will be presented to the ALA Board of Directors who will make the final decisions.
+The VPF Committee consists of two co-chairs and a panel of academic advisers.
+The advisory panel members are ichthyologists with strong involvement in research with livebearing fishes and include some previous recipients of the VPF Award.
+The applications will be reviewed by 3 members of this advisory panel.
+Their recommendations will be presented to the ALA Board of Directors who will make the final decision.

 The advisory panel will consider the following criteria when evaluating the applications for scientific merit: